openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Set the position of the rectangle.

-Warning: The z-component of the passed ofPoint is ignored.
+Warning: The z-component of the passed glm::vec3 is ignored.

 Parameters:
-p The position as an ofPoint.
+p The position as an glm::vec3.